mazalkov/HackerRank_Solutions/README.md

 # LeetCode-Solutions
 My solutions to LeetCode problems.

+I have no formal Computer Science education past high school so these probably suck.

-This probably suck so please don't take them as serious responses.
+Please don't take these to be serious solutions.